Antz: Music

-The original music for the film was composed by Harry Gregson-Williams and John Powell.
-The background score was released on November 3, 1998, by Angel Records.
-In 1997, DreamWorks' own label DreamWorks Records had released background score albums for two of their three inaugural live-action releases (The Peacemaker and Amistad).
-However, afterwards DreamWorks often licensed out score albums to other labels such as Angel Records.
-This was because DreamWorks Records was mainly intended to focus on albums by rock and pop artists, rather than focusing on film albums.

-Initially, Jeffrey Katzenberg wanted Hans Zimmer to compose the music, but he was too busy with DreamWorks' The Prince of Egypt among other projects.
-Instead, Zimmer suggested two composers from his studio — either Harry Gregson-Williams or John Powell — both of whom had already collaborated on Egypt.
-The previous year, Zimmer had also composed the background score for The Peacemaker, which was the first film released by DreamWorks.
+Jeffrey Katzenberg initially wanted Hans Zimmer to compose music for Antz, but because of his commitments with The Prince of Egypt, he suggested his protégés, Harry Gregson-Williams and John Powell, who were working for Zimmer's Media Ventures, to score the film.
+The soundtrack was released on November 3, 1998, by Angel Records.

 Release

 Theatrical

 On December 23, 1997, a teaser trailer for Antz, depicting the opening scene with Z in an ant psychiatrist office, first played in theaters in front of select prints of As Good as It Gets.
 Anticipation was generally high with adults rather than families and children.
 Antz premiered at the 1998 Toronto International Film Festival on September 19, 1998, and entered wide release on October 2, 1998.

 Home media

 Antz was released on VHS and DIVX on February 9, 1999, and on DVD on March 23, becoming the first feature-length CGI-animated film to be available on DVD.
 The original release used a 35mm print of the film, rather than an encoded version from the original files.
 A special edition version was released on February 14, 2003.

 In February 2006, Paramount Pictures acquired the rights to all live-action films DreamWorks had released between 1997 and 2005, following Viacom's $1.6 billion acquisition of the company's live-action film assets and television assets.
 Additionally, Paramount signed a six-year distribution agreement for past and future DreamWorks Animation films, with DreamWorks Animation having spun off into a separate company from the live-action division in 2004.
 Paramount Home Entertainment controlled the home media rights for the film during this time, but did not create any new releases for it, despite releasing other DreamWorks Animation films on home video.

 On December 31, 2012, DreamWorks Animation's distribution agreement with Paramount officially ended, and in July 2014, DreamWorks Animation announced they had reacquired the distribution rights to all of their films from Paramount, transferring these rights to their new distribution partner 20th Century Fox.
 On April 28, 2016, DreamWorks Animation was purchased by Comcast-owned NBCUniversal for $3.8 billion.
 The film was released on Blu-ray on October 16, 2018, by Universal Pictures Home Entertainment, for the film's 20th anniversary.